FIFA 21: Career mode channels Football Manager with brilliant simulation feature | Goal.com

 FIFA 21: Career mode channels Football Manager with brilliant simulation feature

-It's always been all or nothing in FIFA career mode - either users played a match or simulated it entirely.
+It's always been all or nothing in FIFA career mode in recent years - either users played a match or simulated it entirely.

-But in FIFA 21 , EA Sports has added a semi-simulation match feature that will give players more control over their team than ever before.
+But in FIFA 21, EA Sports has added a semi-simulation match feature that will give players more control over their team than past iterations.

 Now users will be able to watch a Football Manager-style 'dot simulation' of their match, with the ball pinging around on a mini 2D field, then with the push of a button be able to jump in and control their players like they would in a normal match.